Sunday, August 4, 2024

 Thursday, May 4, 2023

-Can you request a Doorash driver?
+Can you request a Doordash driver?

 Oh yes, Doordash delivery drivers.
 They come in all kinds of different shapes, sizes, colors and personalities.
 Some are fast, others are slow and then there are the ones in between.
 A customer may take a real liking to a certain dasher, and they may want that dasher to be their regular food delivery driver, but can a customer make a request for their favorite driver?